MSU-Libraries/MARCtoEADforASpace/README.md

 Just select it and specifiy the file that you wish to process.
 Its really that simple.

 ## Author Notes
-I've commented in the stylesheet where I made executive decisions and my thought behind them.
+I've commented in the stylesheet where I made decisions and my thoughts behind them.

 I'm a n00b at XSLT, so if anyone sees issues or improvements, please let me know.
 I am also new at GitHub, so patience is appreciated!